 GD: Gestational Diabetes

-IUI: Intra-uterine insemination, sperm that have been washed and concentrated are placed directly in your uterus around the time your ovary releases one or more eggs to be fertilized
+IUI: Intra-uterine insemination, sperm that have been washed and concentrated are placed directly in your uterus around the time your ovary releases one or more eggs to be fertilised.

 LMP: Last menstrual period.
 The first day of your last period.

-LP: Luteal Phase occurs after ovulation (when your ovaries release an egg) and before your period starts and your body gets ready for pregnancy
+LP: Luteal Phase occurs after ovulation (when your ovaries release an egg) and before your period starts.
+Your body gets ready for pregnancy

 MF/MFI: Male Factor Infertility

-OPK: Ovulation Prediction Kit.
-OPKs measure luteinizing hormone, the last hormone to peak before ovulation.
+OPK: OPKs measure luteinizing hormone, the last hormone to peak before ovulation.

 PCOS: Polycystic Ovarian Syndrome, a hormonal disorder causing enlarged ovaries with small cysts on the outer edges.

-PGD: Preimplantation Genetic Diagnosis is the genetic profiling of embryos prior to implantation
+PGD: Preimplantation Genetic Diagnosis is the genetic profiling of embryos before implantation.

-POAS: Pee on a stick – home pregnancy test
+POAS: Pee On A Stick refers to a home pregnancy test.

 PUPO: Pregnant Until Proven Otherwise